 To enter flight training, a candidate must pass a Flight Class I Flying Physical.
 To become a pilot, that means the candidate's vision can be no worse than 20/70 (correctable with glasses to 20/20) in each eye.
 To enter Navigator Training, the candidate can have vision no worse than 20/200 in each eye (also must be correctable to 20/20).

 After flight school, the standards relax a little.
 Pilots and Navigators who have already graduated flight training can remain fliers as long as their vision doesn't deteriorate beyond 20/400 in each eye (correctable to 20/20).

 Normal depth perception and color vision is required.

-Effective May 21, 2007, applicants who have had PRK and LASIK eye surgery are no longer automatically disqualified from flight training.
+Effective May 21, 2007, applicants who have had PRK and LASIK eye surgery were no longer automatically disqualified from flight training.
 You can not enter into the training pipeline and stay a pilot with these two laser eye treatments.

 Navy and Marine Corps